MN LEND Manual

 LTT and MTT - STRONGLY ENCOURAGED

 Building relationships with your MNLEND Fellows and other LEND Fellows across the nation is an important part of your leadership and networking skill development.
 You are encouraged to engage in outside team building.
 This can be done locally or through AUCD.
+You are also considered ICI staff and are welcome to join all ICI All-Staff Meetings and ICI Staff DEIB trainings throughout the year.

-MN LEND fellows visiting MN senator?
+MN LEND fellows visiting MN senator

 Other important information